Decompilation pipeline

 , deadcode

 and others.
-This is no coincidence, but rather a mechanism for selecting relevant actions from the universal action.
+This mechanism allows selecting relevant actions from the universal action.
 To this end, every Action

 and Rule

 has a name and a group identifier.
-The name itself is typically set in the constructor, whereas the group identifier is set during the construction of the universal action.
-That means, all strings in the universalAction
+The constructor sets the name itself while the universal action sets the group identifier during its construction.
+That means all strings in the universalAction

-function (i.e. the previous excerpts) are group identifiers, with one exception: Action and rule containers have an empty group identifier and the strings shown in universalAction
+function denote group identifiers, with one exception.
+Action and rule containers have an empty group identifier and the strings shown in universalAction

 in ActionPool(Action::rule_repeatapply,"oppool1")